yanuartadityan/yanuartadityan.github.io/_posts/tips/2018-10-26-show-current-dir-agnoster.md

 }
 ```

-And do ::$ source .zshrc:: and you're good to go!
+And do `$ source .zshrc` and you're good to go!
 VOILA!